SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 For this reason, the only [[Hakaan|hakaan]] the average [[Human|human]] meets is one trying to fulfill their doom.
 The [[Human|human]] superstition—that the arrival of one or more [[Hakaan|hakaan]] in [[Human|human]] lands is a sign of great forces acting in the world, auspicious times—is literally true.
 In dark times, many [[Hakaan|hakaan]] experience the doomsight and leave their communities to venture out into the mundane world, in search of their destiny.

-Humans in Vanigar have their own word for this concept of a personal fate, “wyrd.”
+[[Human|Humans]] in Vanigar have their own word for this concept of a personal fate, “wyrd.”
 Traditional [[Hakaan|hakaan]] sometimes refer to the doomsight as wyrdken.

 #### ON HAKAAN